(Updated January 13, 2025)

 In recent years, the facilities management industry has been exploring new tools to support predictive maintenance.
 While we’re only just getting started in this promising area, it’s clear predictive maintenance technologies will be a game changer for FM teams.

 Predictive maintenance utilizes specialized tools and technology to monitor the condition and performance of equipment to detect issues before they lead to asset failure.
-While predictive and preventive maintenance have similar goals, predictive maintenance technology can detect specific problems.
-Proactive facilities management leaders increasingly use a mix of both preventive maintenance and predictive maintenance technology.
+Unlike preventive maintenance, which tends to be done on a routine schedule regardless of the actual condition of equipment, predictive maintenance can detect specific emerging problems.
+The two work best in tandem, though, and proactive FM leaders increasingly use a mix of both preventive maintenance and predictive maintenance technology to ensure the best results.

 Multiple types of predictive maintenance technologies are being explored, including ultrasound technology, vibration analysis, infrared analysis, laser-shaft alignment, oil analysis, and predictive analytics using artificial intelligence (AI), and machine learning.
-City utilizes SOUNDTech+ ultrasound technology, the City branded predictive maintenance tool powered by DST, which has a track record in the field of predicting catastrophic refrigeration rack failure before it becomes an issue with up to 98% accuracy once the tool is programmed.
+City uses SOUNDTech+ ultrasound technology, the City branded predictive maintenance tool powered by DST, which has a track record in the field of predicting catastrophic refrigeration rack failure before it becomes an issue with up to 98 percent accuracy once the tool is programmed.

 3. Cutting Costs

 The key to finding savings opportunities is to analyze spending on a weekly basis.
-This means inspecting the supply chain on a continual basis.
-From making bulk purchases to working with suppliers to order parts for less, there are usually a number of ways to cut back.
+This means regularly inspecting the supply chain — from making bulk purchases to working with suppliers to order parts for less, there are usually a number of ways to cut back.

 Partnering with an FM provider that uses an integrated self-delivery model can also help cut costs thanks to efficiencies resulting from close alignment.
 This model also achieves demonstrated cost savings through energy management and predictive maintenance technology.